ljonesdesign/INLS161-2021-spring/docs/03-sftp-editors.md

 Use any SFTP or text editor you like.
 Here are my personal preferences for teaching:

-**PC:** I like WinSCP for Windows because it is free and Open Source shareware, and it does not have any adware.
-You can [download WinSCP with this link](https://winscp.net/eng/index.php). *Don't click the "get it with from Microsoft" link unless you want to help fund the open source project by paying $10.* Thres is no registration code to enter for this package, and it does not have an ending trial period.
+**PC:** I like WinSCP for Windows because it is free and Open Source shareware, and has no adware.
+You can [download WinSCP with this link](https://winscp.net/eng/index.php). *Don't click the "get it with from Microsoft" link unless you want to help fund the open source project by paying $10.*

+>There is no registration code to enter for this package, and it does not have an ending trial period.

 **Mac:** I like Fetch for the Mac because UNC has a Use License and I have a lot of experience with using it for teaching.
 Here is the [UNS Software download link for Fetch](https://software.sites.unc.edu/fetch-download/).
 Make sure to look for this:

 **Serial Number Name:** The University of North Carolina at Chapel Hill

-**Serial Number:** (The download page will show you the Serial number.
-It is long and hard to type, so copy-paste into Fetch.)
+**Serial Number:** (The download page will show you the Serial number)

+>It is long and hard to type, so copy-paste into Fetch.

 ## Recommended Editor